amironoff/amironoff.github.io/_posts/2017-10-10-python-azure-blob-storage.markdown

 {% endhighlight %}

-Interestingly, the Azure Storage SDK also supports blob access with SAS tokens.
-I tried downloading the file using the raw SAS-based URL in the browser and succeeded.
-Then tried the same thing using the SDK and failed.
+After failing to access blob storage, using the SDK, I tried downloading the file using the raw SAS-based URL in the browser and succeeded.
 So I figured that the way around this is going back to the basics.

 ## Downloading blobs with Python
 The example below assumes using local Azure Storage emulator.